 The body holds memories from past stress, and these memories affect us in the present.

 After learning all of this, I decided that I wanted to empower people with the tools for their own self-healing of body memories, rather than work as a medical doctor.
 Over many years, I continued to learn through multiple degrees and time on both sides of the therapy room.
-I experienced more layers of pain, both mental and physical, as well as many more ways to heal it through the mind-body connection.
+I experienced more layers of pain, as well as many more ways to heal it through the mind-body connection.
 Today, I bring a a wealth of knowledge and experience in mind-body healing to my clients in private practice at Kathryn Grooms & Associates Psychotherapy.